America's freshwater Riviera

 On to Indiana

 And then we weren't in Michigan any more.
-Indiana made us nervous; according to our maps, we should have been in Indiana Dunes National Lakeshore, but we couldn't find it.
+Indiana made us nervous; according to our maps, we should have been in Indiana Dunes National Park, but we couldn't find it.

 © Torsten Muller